PaulaRamiro/NpAUREO/GeneralWorkFlow.md

         merged_file.write(f"{sample_info},{number_line}\n")
 ```

-Then, we downloaded the files containing run information for selected assemblies of NCBI also with esearch:
+Then, we downloaded the files containing run information for selected assemblies of NCBI, also with esearch:

 ```diff